yesworkflow-org/yw-prototypes/README.md

 #### 2. Install Graphviz visualization software

-YesWorkflow produces graphical representations that must be rendered using Graphviz or other software capable of processing DOT graph files.
+YesWorkflow produces graphical representations that is rendered using Graphviz or other software capable of processing DOT graph files.
 You can find instructions for installing Graphviz at [http://graphviz.org/Download.php](http://graphviz.org/Download.php "http://graphviz.org/Download.php").
 Make sure that the `dot` command is in your path following installation.

 #### 3. Download the YesWorkflow jar file